 This page provides a system-wide overview of some of the different mental health and well-being initiatives underway at the four universities.

 Sanvello is designed to "help people build the life skills they need, anytime, anywhere, in any way they choose."
 This mobile app, formerly known as Pacifica, was created by psychologists and is based in cognitive behavioral therapy (CBT); it is designed to provide users with the ability to take control of their own well-being.
-In the near future, Sanvello will be available to all students, faculty, and staff members with a university email address.
+Sanvello is currently available to all students, faculty, and staff members with a university email address.

 Trainings, Workshops & Presentations